danilosarti/danilosarti.github.io/content/authors/admin/_index.md

     year: 2010
 email: ""
 interests:
-- Computational and applied atatistics
+- Computational and applied statistics
 - Machine learning
 - Statistics and data science applied to economics and econometrics
 - Statistics and data science applied to health care sector